sagism/azc/README.md

 A command-line tool for interacting with LLMs.

-# Why should you use this?
+## Why should you use this?

 - If you're a command-line junkie, no need to switch to another tool
 - Use pay-as-you-go pricing for LLM providers

-# Features
+## Features

 - Persistent command-line history
 - Chat history & reset (start new chat)
 - Switch provider and model
 - Markdown output
 - Multi-provider support
   - Ollama
   - OpenAI
   - Anthropic

-# Possible future features
+## Possible future features

-    • Support for more LLM providers
+- Support for more LLM providers
-    • Support RTL languages
+- Support RTL languages
-    • Save output to file
+- Save output to file
-    • Patterns library
+- Patterns library
-    • Upload files
+- Upload files

-# Installation
+## Installation

-    pip install az
+    pip install azc

 # Running

-    % az
+    % azc
     > how tall is the eifel tower?
     gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
 The structure itself, without antennas, is about 1,063 feet (324 meters).
     > q